[Pycama] Use explicit fill colour for missing values in L3 plots

 The values of the CF=0 are plotted white instead of blue.
 In the plot below, for example the area in the North of Africa is shown with white color instead of Dark Blue.
 DLR checked the original L2 NetCDF4 files and they are fine.

 The plotting routine seems also to show artifacts in the FRESCO product for those pixels where CF=0

-#2 Updated by Maarten Sneep about 1 month ago
+#2 Updated by Maarten Sneep almost 4 years ago

 - Tracker changed from Bug to Feature